spacemeshos/testnet-guide/main.md

 ## What does Spacemesh try to achieve?
 Spacemesh  is designed to achieve three main objectives:
-1. Create and maintain the ledger for the `Spacemesh Coin` - a fair cryptocurrency that will become a global means of payment
+1. Create and maintain the ledger for the `Spacemesh Coin` - a fair cryptocurrency that will become a global means of payment.
-2. Ensure fair distribution of the Spacemesh Coin cryptocurrency
+2. Ensure fair distribution of the Spacemesh Coin cryptocurrency.
-3. Establish a global programmable infrastructure for tokenized apps, communities and economies
+3. Establish a global programmable infrastructure for tokenized apps, communities and economies.

 ## What problems does Spacemesh plan to solve?
 1. Problem: Mining cryptocurrency today can only be done by a select few.
 Solution: We aim to create a world in which any interested party can mine Spacemesh cryptocurrency, which will naturally be followed by a fair distribution of coin (i.e., `The People's Coin`).
 2. Problem: Energy consumption due to PoW chains is skyrocketing.
-Solution: Spacemesh has improved upon PoW by creating a consensus protocol that consumes significantly less energy (i.e., `A Better Bitcoin`)
+Solution: Spacemesh has improved upon PoW by creating a consensus protocol that consumes significantly less energy (i.e., `A Better Bitcoin`).
 3. Problem: Lack of satisfactory smart contracts infrastructure for creation of fair communities and decentralized financial services.
 Solution: we plan to add a modern smart contracts virtual machine (SVM), a new modern smart contracts language (Smesh) and dev tools designed for developers to build applications on the Spacemesh platform.

 ## What makes Spacemesh unique?